Healing wounds

 Over the last few years I have become increasingly concerned about preventable death and disease from air pollution.
 As a Respiratory doctor, I worry for my patients living with asthma and COPD, but air pollution affects everyone of every age in London, and every organ of the body.
 Of course it doesn’t affect us all equally, as the poorest in the city contribute least but are affected most by the toxic air they are forced to breahe.
 Air pollution is a stark example of the social and health inequalities exacerbated by Climate change.
 Before the Mayoral elections, I and friends from MedAct made short films, showing the air pollution on our commutes from home to work.

 I had hoped that Sadiq Khan, a mayoral candidate at the time, would be a strong advocate for Clean Air, and he has been, at least in words.
 But actions speak far louder, and disappointingly he has not cancelled the Silvertown Tunnel which will bring more toxic fumes to some of the most polluted communities in London.
-What follows is a copy of a letter I recently sent to Sadiq Khan.
-I am yet to receive a response.

 Mutual aid